 Judge Lehrburger graduated from Brown University as a member of Phi Beta Kappa, and New York University School of Law, where he was a member of the Order of the Coif.

-Until her retirement in 2018, Nancy was General Counsel and Assistant Secretary of Tapestry, Inc. (formerly Coach, Inc.), a Fortune 500 global fashion and retail company with annual sales in excess of $4 billion and approximately 20,000 employees worldwide.
+Until her retirement in 2018, Nancy was General Counsel and Assistant Secretary of Tapestry, Inc. (formerly Coach, Inc.), the parent company of fashion and retail brands Coach, Kate Spade and Stuart Weitzman.
+Tapestry, Inc. is a Fortune 500 global company with annual sales in excess of $4 billion and approximately 20,000 employees worldwide.
 Nancy was responsible for effectuating the $2.4 billion acquisition of Kate Spade & Company, the largest acquisition in the company’s 75+ year history.
 Having overseen a legal team that included numerous direct reports throughout Asia, Nancy is well versed in the specific challenges facing American companies manufacturing and conducting business internationally.
 As General Counsel, Nancy also provided guidance and counsel to the company’s Board of Directors and the Audit Committee.
-During her tenure at Tapestry, Nancy successfully turned the company’s Law Department into a profit center, through the targeted and responsible enforcement of the company’s intellectual property.
+During her tenure at Tapestry, Nancy successfully turned the company’s Law Department into a profit center.
+This was accomplished through the successful prosecution of over 700 federal civil lawsuits filed under the Lanham Act, to protect the Company’s intellectual property.

 Prior to her 8 years at Tapestry, Nancy was Assistant General Counsel at Icahn Associates Corp. and Icahn Enterprises, LP.
 As a direct report to activist investor Carl C. Icahn, Nancy was responsible for all litigation at companies owned, controlled or associated with Mr. Icahn.
 Her time with Mr. Icahn gave Nancy unique insight into the strategy of activist investors and hostile takeover bids.
 While at Icahn Nancy had numerous successes including obtaining $90 million in a Delaware shareholder appraisal action, and an extremely favorable settlement in defense of a $1 billion patent infringement lawsuit.